tropicoo/yt-dlp-bot/README.md

    .
 2. Default max simultaneous video downloads by worker service is 2.
 Change the `MAX_SIMULTANEOUS_DOWNLOADS` variable in `envs/.env_worker` to desired value but keep in mind that default mounted volume size is 7168m (7GB) in `docker-compose.yml` so it may be not enough if you download a lot of large videos at once.
-3. Worker service (particularly the FFmpeg process) makes a JPEG thumbnail from the video.
+3. `yt-dlp` will try to download video thumbnail if it exists.
+In other case Worker service (particularly the FFmpeg process) will make a JPEG thumbnail from the video.
 It's needed when you choose to upload the video to the Telegram chat.
-By default, it tries to make it on the 10th second of the video, but if the video is shorter, it will make it on `video length / 2` time point because the FFmpeg process will error out.
+By default, it will try to make it on the 10th second of the video, but if the video is shorter, it will make it on `video length / 2` time point because the FFmpeg process will error out.
 Change the `THUMBNAIL_FRAME_SECOND` variable if needed in the `envs/.env_worker` file.